mrbusche/backseatfan.com/_posts/2010-04-09-david-wright-and-the-situation.md

   </p>

   <p>
-    David Wright did some off season training this year with The Situation from The Jersey Shore. &#8220;Situational Training&#8221; is the title, I guess The Situation can work out, and fist pump.
+    David Wright did some off season training this year with The Situation from The Jersey Shore.
+"Situational Training" is the title, I guess The Situation can work out, and fist pump.
 But how does that translate into baseball?
 I guess he can learn how to celebrate with fist pumps.
 It is really a vitaminwater ad, but it doesn't come close to Steve Nash's vitamin water masterpieces.
   </p>
 </div>